sympiler/sympiler.github.io/sympiler_docs/docs/tiling.md

 Sympiler aggregates iterations of a loop to create balanced thread-level parallelism and improve locality within a thread.
+A separate repository for aggregation is provided [here](https://github.com/sympiler/aggregation.git) to enable using it standalone.
 In addition to iteration aggregation, Sympiler also uses block-tiling for some sparse methods to enable locality and vectorization.